lawrennd/old_talks/_posts/2012-09-06-life-the-universe-and-machine-learning.md

   driverless cars and causing flagging potentially fraudulent transactions on your credit card.
 To put it simply, machine learning is about understanding data.

-  In this lecture I will try and give a sense of the challenges we face in machine learning, with a particular focus on those that have inspired my research.
+  <p>In this lecture I will try and give a sense of the challenges we face in machine learning,
+  with a particular focus on those that have inspired my research.
 We will look at applications of data modelling from the early 18th century to the present, and see how they relate to modern machine learning.
 There will be a particular focus on